kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module9-controllerha.md

     * Catalyst 9800 Series Wireless Controller 1 and Catalyst 9800 Series Wireless Controller 2 are configured with redundancy management, redundancy units, and Single sign-on (SSO).
 The devices reboot in order to negotiate their role as an active controller or a standby controller.
 The configuration is synchronized from active to standby.

-      >**Note:** If you've configured a AAA server or Cisco ISE server for client and endpoint authentication in Cisco DNA Center then in a HA setup, the CTS credentials for active and standby controllers are synchronized and hence, during a HA switchover, Cisco DNA Center does not update the CTS credentials for the wireless controllers on Cisco ISE.
+      >**Note:** If you've configured a AAA server or Cisco ISE server for client and endpoint authentication in Catalyst Center then in a HA setup, the CTS credentials for active and standby controllers are synchronized and hence, during a HA switchover, Catalyst Center does not update the CTS credentials for the wireless controllers on Cisco ISE.

     * On the **Show Redundancy Summary** window, you can see these configurations:
       - SSO is enabled.